What Does Philosophy Say About the Meaning of Life?

 -Soren Kierkegaard –

-For this, the lawyer proposes the concepts of despair and anguish, to which he associates a vital attitude.
+For this, the theologian proposes the concepts of despair and anguish, to which he associates a vital attitude.
 In this sense, our discomfort with life begins when we reflect on our limitations, beginning with the finiteness of our existence.

 One way of removing this anguish is aesthetics.
 It means immersing ourselves in worldly and superfluous pleasures.
 It motivates us to opt for the kinds of alternatives capable of producing emotion and passion.
 But, this way of life ends up with us feeling desperate.